ctm/mb2-doc/src/lobby/top_line.md

 ### Your Nickname

-At the top of the lobby you're told your nickname (e.g., `☕ deadhead`).
+At the top of the lobby is your nickname (e.g., `☕ deadhead`).
 That can be useful if you want to see how you've customized your nickname (e.g., with capitalization, punctuation, white-space or emojis).

-Immediately to the right is a drop-down menu that allows you to see some reports (currently the net profit leaderboards and recent tournaments).
+## Players Manual

+Immediately to the right is circled-i icon.
+If you click that icon, this Players' Manual is opened in a new tab or window.

+## Reports

+The next icon looks like three horizontal lines, each with a dot in front of them.
+This is the reports drop-down icon.
+It's where you can choose to see various leaderboards or the recent tournaments.

 ### Leaderboards